bptlab/TracEX/docs/guidelines/commit-messages.md

    4. Use the imperative of the present tense e.g. `fix change`
    5. The message should answer the following questions: “What was the reason for the change?” and “How was it implemented?”.
 5. **Check changes before committing**: Make sure to carefully test or check the implemented changes before making a commit.
 This avoid complications and future work.
+6. **Type of commit**: Indicate the type of commit using the following emojis at the beginning of the commit message to quickly get a overview at one glance.
+   1. Feature implementation: ✨
+   2. Bugfix: 🐛
+   3. Hoffix: 🔥
+   4. Documentation: 📚
+   5. Release: 🔨
+   6. Test: 🚨
+   7. Exploration: 🔍
+   8. Styles: 💎
+   9. Refactoring: ♻️
-6. **Be concise** and attempt to avoid using extraneous words and phrases.
+7. **Be concise** and attempt to avoid using extraneous words and phrases.